Constitutional Provisions

 According to Brazil’s 1988 Constitution, everyone has the right to life and to physical integrity.Art.
 5, 1988 Constitution: "Todos são iguais perante a lei, sem distinção de qualquer natureza, garantindo-se aos brasileiros e aos estrangeiros residentes no País a inviolabilidade do direito à vida, à liberdade, à igualdade, à segurança e à propriedade."No one shall be subjected to torture or to cruel, inhuman, or degrading treatment or punishment.Art.
 5(III), 1988 Constitution: "ninguém será submetido a tortura nem a tratamento desumano ou degradante."Nobody will be held in custody unless there is a warrant for arrest issued by a judge with the requisite jurisdiction or unless the person was arrested in the process of committing a crime.Art.
 5, (LXI), 1988 Constitution: "ninguém será preso senão em flagrante delito ou por ordem escrita e fundamentada de autoridade judiciária competente..."

 Under Article 15(XVI) of the Constitution, "all persons may hold peaceful meetings, without weapons, in places open to the public, regardless of authorization provided that they do not frustrate another meeting previously called for the same place, subject only to prior notice to the competent authority".
-Under Section 139(IV), however, during a state of siege, freedom of assembly may be suspended.
+However, the freedom of assembly may be restricted during a state of defenceArt.
+136(I)(a)).and suspended during a state of siege.Art.
+139(IV).

 The Brazilian Constitution establishes that the military police are responsible for the preservation of public order and for policing.Art.
-144(V), 1988 Constitution: "Às polícias militares cabem a polícia ostensiva e a preservação da ordem pública; aos corpos de bombeiros militares, além das atribuições definidas em lei, incumbe a execução de atividades de defesa civil."
+144, 1988 Constitution (as amended): "Às polícias militares cabem a polícia ostensiva e a preservação da ordem pública; aos corpos de bombeiros militares, além das atribuições definidas em lei, incumbe a execução de atividades de defesa civil."

 Treaty Adherence